 These books, although not specifically long distance parenting books, center around managing your co-parenting relationship.
-Your relationship with your co-parent is crucial to long distance parenting.
+However, your relationship with your co-parent is crucial to long distance parenting.

 Above all else, perhaps, in a long distance parenting arrangement, co-parents must be able to effectively communicate.
 Certainly no co-parenting relationship is perfect.
 But it is possible to have a cooperative, helpful co-parenting relationship.